 There really is very little new business these days.
 You take business from someone; someone takes business from you.
+It’s all part successfully identifying a sales prospect.

 Chances are your next customer or client is already doing business with someone.
 In other words, the competition.